Stone Farmhouse

 Stone Farmhouse is an historic home located at Buffalo in Erie County, New York.
 It is a Greek Revival influenced stone vernacular farmhouse.
 It is a two-story, rectangular hipped roof structure measuring approximately 40 feet wide and 50 feet deep.
 It was built about 1830–1850 and is one of at least two stone houses in Buffalo surviving from the early 19th century.

 Discussion of when the Stone Farmhouse first appears in historical documents.
 According to the 1854 map "Map of Erie County, New York : from actual surveys" the three structures and associate names occurring east of Main St. and west of what would become Meech St. read from left to right as J.F.
 "Schantztin", D. "Eragot", and B. "Rumsey"; with J.J.
 "Baldwin" occurring between what would become the intersecting Meech St. and Oak Grove.
 This area of the city is not assigned a ward and for the 1840 and 1850 census is called "Black Rock".
 The 1850 Federal census in Black Rock, page 112, has the neighbor and brewer J.F "Schentztin" but "D. Ergot/Eragot" does not appear, nor do the immediate neighbors of "Rumsey" and Baldwin, however many neighbors at the corner of Delavan and Walden Ave. do.
-Its possible that this property was originally part of the brewery of J.F."Schentztin".
+It's possible that this property was originally part of the brewery of J.F."Schentztin".
 Based on the 1850 census these three properties are not present, though would make up the back yard of the brewery; but by 1854 all three properties are present on the survey map, with the "Rumsey" property in the 1860 census.
 A study of the deeds is needed.

 The 1866 map by Stone & Stewart of the City of Buffalo shows one C.C.Curtiss (Charles.
 "G." Curtiss B.1827) as owner of 60 Hedley place,1866 Map of the City of Buffalo Charles G. Curtiss is also in the 1865 New York Census, City of Buffalo, ward 12, page 21, as living with his wife Amelia G. Curtiss, four children, Charles's sister Emma and two female servants.
 The Curtiss house is listed as made of "stone".